Glossary of Terms

 Professional Indemnity Insurance

-Professional indemnity insurance is held by a professional person to ensure that any claims of professional negligence made agains the professional person can be met.
-To put it another way, there is not much point in suing a professional person if they do not have enough money to pay for your loss - so professional indemnity insurance comes in to cover the cost.
+Professional indemnity insurance is held by a professional person to ensure that any claims of professional negligence made against the professional person can be met.
+To put it another way, there is not much point in suing a professional person if they do not have enough money to pay for your loss – so professional indemnity insurance comes in to cover the cost.

 Rates